dazcona/website/projects/_posts/2017-09-14-targetting.md

 layout: project
 title: Targetting at-risk students in Computer Science
 collaborators: Alan Smeaton
-image: /images/targetting_diagram.png
+image: /images/targetting_notification.png
 excerpt:
-    We present a system for articulated human tracking and show that *unscented Kalman filtering* (UKF) allows for less likelihood evaluations compared to particle filtering (PF).
-Moreover, we achieve a smoother tracking with lower errors using UKF rather than PF.
+    We present a new approach to automatically detecting lower-performing or "at-risk" students on computer programming modules and sending them personalized adaptive recommendations based on their performance.
 ---

 ## Abstract
-This paper presents a new approach to automatically detecting lower-performing or “at-risk” students on computer programming modules in an undergraduate University degree course.
-Using historical data from previous student cohorts we built a predictive model using logged interactions between students and online resources, as well as students’ progress in programming laboratory work.
-Predictions were calculated each week during a 12-week semester.
-Course lecturers received student lists ranked by their probability of failing the next computer-based laboratory exam.
-At-risk students were targeted and offered assistance during laboratory sessions by the lecturer and laboratory tutors.
-When we group students into two cohorts depending on whether they failed or passed their first laboratory exam, the average margin of improvement on the second laboratory exam between the higher and lower-performing students was four times higher when our predictions were run and subsequent laboratory support targeted at these students, compared to students from the year our model was trained on.
+We present a new approach to automatically detecting lower-performing or "at-risk" students in computer programming modules and automatically and adaptively sending them feedback.
+By leveraging historical student data we built predictive models using student characteristics, prior academic history, logged interactions between students and online resources, and students' progress in programming laboratory work.
+Predictions were generated every week during the semester's classes.
+In addition, during the second half of the semester, students who opted-in received pseudo real-time personalised feedback.
+Notifications were personalised based on students' predicted performance on the module and included a programming suggestion from a top-student in the class if any  programs submitted had failed to meet the specified criteria.
+As a result, this helped  students who corrected their programs to learn more and reduced the gap between lower and higher-performing students.

 ## Publications
 * {% reference azcona2017targeting %} {% cite_details azcona2017targeting %} / [PDF]({{ site.pubs_path }}/azcona2017targeting.pdf)